Ryanb021/reading-notes/401/DataStructures.md

 ## What is 1 of the more important things you should consider when deciding which data structure is best suited to solve a particular problem?

--To make the best choice possible, we have to consider how the data structure will be used and how often.
+- To make the best choice possible, we have to consider how the data structure will be used and how often.

 ## How can we ensure that we’ll avoid an infinite recursive call stack?